chasingash/P2-Memory-Game/README.md

  # Credits
  ## Content

- * Font from Google fonts
- * Icons from Font Awesome
+ * Timer Icon from Font Awesome
- * JavaScript code used to create the responsive navigation bar https://youtu.be/D-h8L5hgW-w
+ * JavaScript code used to create the responsive navigation bar https://
- * All other code used as inspiration, I added with comments to the css file.
  * W3schools

 ## Media